 Adapters

-For proper use of an electric drill or impact driver bit set, the appropriate adapter is crucial.
-Usually, the top hole saw kits include adapters, but we advise having a variety of drill adapters to suit your needs.
+For proper use of an electric drill or impact driver bit set, selecting the appropriate adapter is crucial.
+Usually, the top hole saw kits include adapters, but I recommend you have a variety of drill adapters on hand to suit your needs.

 Gearcase